Florinda Chan

-Florinda da Rosa Silva Chan (陳麗敏) (1954–) the first Secretary for Administration and Justice in Macau.
+Florinda da Rosa Silva Chan (陳麗敏) (born June 1954) is a Macanese politician.
+She was the first Secretary for Administration and Justice in Macau.

 Chan was born in Macau in June 1954.
 She was educated in Macau holding a master's degree in Business Administration.
 In July 1993, she attended a one-year programme in Chinese Language and Public Administration in Beijing.
 She is fluent in various languages including Chinese, Portuguese, English and Italian.

 She has been with the Macau civil service since 1983 having served in various positions: